torbato/VerbaScript/README.md

 Yes, it was *vibe coded* :sparkles: if you couldn't tell by the terrible code.

 **ATTENTION:** this app is only for internal use.
-Any issues published will be ignored.
+Any issue published will be ignored.